 There are many options for investing in this popular commodity, including equities, futures, and exchange-traded products.
 Below, we outline numerous options for gaining exposure to RBOB gasoline:

 RBOB Gasoline futures are traded on the Chicago Mercantile Exchange, with prices quoted in U.S. dollars and cents per gallon under the symbol RB.
 A single contract represents 42,000 gallons with a minimum fluctuation of $0.0001 per gallon.
 Listed contracts conduct trading throughout the next 36 consecutive months.
 All contracts are subject to the rules and regulations of NYMEX.

 Trading in a current delivery month will cease on the last business day of the month preceding the delivery month.

 There are numerous companies that afford opportunities to invest in RBOB gasoline.
 It should be noted that these companies also deal heavily with crude oil, and as such, any investment will be a play on both crude oil and gasoline:

 - British Petroleum (BP)

 There are several products that offer exposure to RBOB gasoline via ETFs and ETNs.
-The exchange traded structure offers many advantages for investors looking to invest in commodities.
+The exchange-traded structure offers many advantages for investors looking for commodities exposure.
 Any investor looking to invest in RBOB futures would normally have to start a futures account, which can be complicated and dangerous.
-Now, ETPs offer exposure to these futures through a single, exchange-traded, ticker, opening up the world of investing in both RBOB and other commodities alike.
-Below we outline several exchange traded products and their exposure to RBOB gasoline:
+Now, ETPs offer exposure to these futures through a single, exchange-traded ticker, opening up the world of investing in both RBOB and other commodities alike.
+Below, we outline several exchange-traded products and their exposure to RBOB gasoline:

 - United States Gasoline Fund LP (UGA) – 100%

-- ELEMENTS Rogers Intl Commodity Enrgy ETN (RJN) – 6.8%
+- ELEMENTS Rogers Intl Commodity Energy ETN (RJN) – 7.5%

 - Energy Information Administration